Before I go on – follow my Twitch channel, where this will all go down – https://www.twitch.tv/galarian_gaming

 I also want to shout out someone who has been working on this long before I have – he goes by Re_LodeR on Twitch.
 At nearly 60 games in, Re_LodeR has quite a bit of mileage ahead of me.
 If you would like to follow my journey through PSX Mania, then I wholeheartedly recommend you follow Re_LodeR as well.
 It’s a chill stream, and always a fun watch.
 I am not framing my project as a competitor against him; I am doing my own thing at my own pace, as is he.
 Sometimes he may get to a game faster that’s more widely anticipated, or vice versa.
 Nonetheless, I highly recommend you all follow along with Re_LodeR as well.

 For more information about this project, I have a handy dandy Google Doc filling in most of what I have said here, as well as other miscellaneous information.
 As with The Galarian Chronicles, this has been a long planned project (though no where as long as the 15 years or so of TGC), and I’m excited to kick this thing off finally, and see how far I can take this (all the way I hope, though we’ll see).
-Here are some more Google Doc links to follow:
+Within that document, you’ll see tabs on the bottom that will lead you to what games are still available, what games are restricted and why, and random miscellaneous information, like longest/shortest game, etc.

 The likely launch time of this project is sometime in the first week of February, if not, sometime in February.